nodejs/outreach/community.md

 ## Community Events

-NodeJS has a lot meetup groups around the globe.
+NodeJS has a lot of meetup groups around the globe.
 [Click here](https://nodejs.org/en/get-involved/node-meetups/) to check if a meetup is happening around you.

 In case you want to have a NodeJS meetup in your country, all you need to do is submit a [pull request](https://github.com/nodejs/nodejs.org).